OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

     </section>
     ```

-5. In **./src/taskpane/taskpane.html**, find and replace both occurrences of the string `Get My User Profile Information` with the string `Read my OneDrive for Business`.
+1. In **./src/taskpane/taskpane.html**, find both occurrences of the string `Get My User Profile Information` and replace it with `Read my OneDrive for Business`.

     ```html
     <li class="ms-ListItem">